Bogoliubov-Fermi Surfaces in Noncentrosymmetric Multicomponent Superconductors

 It has been recently found in an example of TR-symmetry-breaking superconducting ground state in a topologically nontrivial (Rarita-Schwinger-Weyl) four-band system that the BF surfaces can form despite the complete lack of inversion symmetry in the superconducting states \cite{link}.
 Other instances of the same phenomenon have also been considered \cite{timm1, sim}.
-The generality of the emergence of the BF-surfaces in materials with no inversion symmetry has not been clear, however, and its possible relevance to the large number of known non-centrosymmetric superconductors \cite{smidman} is an open issue.
+The generality of the emergence of the BF surfaces in materials with no inversion symmetry has not been clear, however, and its possible relevance to the large number of known noncentrosymmetric superconductors \cite{smidman} is an open issue.

-In this paper we show that in a multi-band system without inversion symmetry the spontaneous breaking of TR in the superconducting state generically leads to the formation of a BF surface, at least right below the critical temperature, if the superconducting phase transition is continuous.
+In this Letter we show that in a multiband system without inversion symmetry spontaneous breaking of TR in the superconducting state generically leads to the formation of a BF surface, at least right below the critical temperature, if the superconducting phase transition is continuous.
 With an increase of the order parameter the BF surface may eventually shrink to a point and then be replaced by a gap.
-The latter phenomenon would typically require a strong coupling.
-Central to our demonstration is the derivation of the effective low-energy Hamiltonian, which may be thought of as a result of iteratively integrating out the energy bands far away from the Fermi energy.
+The latter phenomenon occurs when the superconducting gap becomes comparable to the energy gap between the band at and the bands away from the normal Fermi surface.
+Central to our demonstration is the derivation of the effective low-energy Hamiltonian, which may be thought of as a result of integrating out the energy bands away from the Fermi energy.
 It provides more than just a useful approximate picture of the spectrum of Bogoliubov quasiparticles, as we show that the location of the zero modes of the effective Hamiltonian in the momentum space coincides with the location of the BF surface of the original Bogoliubov-de Gennes (BdG) quasiparticle Hamiltonian of arbitrary size.
 The absence (or presence) of the TR symmetry in the superconducting state governs the algebra behind the computation of the effective Hamiltonian, and dictates the low-energy spectrum.
-The breaking of the TR symmetry leads to mini BF-surfaces, while the preservation of the TR symmetry leads generically to gapless lines of Bogoliubov quasiparticles, similarly as in inversion-symmetric systems \cite{boettcher}.
+The breaking of the TR symmetry leads to mini BF surfaces, while the preservation of the TR symmetry leads generically to gapless lines of Bogoliubov quasiparticles, similarly as in inversion-symmetric systems \cite{sigrist, boettcher}.

-{\it Boguliubov-de Gennes Hamiltonian.} Consider the quantum-mechanical action for the Bogoliubov quasiparticles in the superconducting state:
+{\it Boguliubov-de Gennes Hamiltonian.}--Consider the quantum-mechanical action for the Bogoliubov quasiparticles in the superconducting state: